How does online learning work?

 How will my course be delivered?

-If you open the webpage Find a Course and click on the course you are interested in, you will see a ‘drop-down’ filter on the right-hand side.
-This will indicate how the course will be delivered.
+If you open the webpage Find a Course and click on the course you are interested in, in the right-hand Course Details panel it will indicate how the course will be delivered.

 Self-paced learning: you will work through the units and activities in your own time and when it suits you, but there will be opportunities to come together online via tutorials and webinars.
 The advantage of this format is that you can take your time with your studies and juggle these against your other commitments.
 The activities are engaging, there are opportunities to interact with other students via discussion boards and there are plenty of short step-by-step video demonstrations that you can watch again and again.

 For a 10-credit Lifelong Learning module, the study commitment equates to approximately 100 hours.
 We recommend that, in your first term with us, you begin with 1 module so you can get used to this style of learning and the time commitment.